List of RPI buildings: Darrin Communications Center

-The Darrin Communications Center, or DCC, is one of the primary lecture buildings at RPI, with a total of 4 major lecture halls and a semi-circular case study classroom with several televisions, and a broadcast studio for WRPI, the campus radio broadcasting club.
-Additionally, the DCC is also host to a small café, and a variety of other classrooms and offices in the basement, and is directly connected to the Low Center for Industrial Innovation.
+The Darrin Communications Center, or DCC, is one of the primary lecture buildings at RPI, with a total of four major lecture halls, a semi-circular case study classroom with several televisions, and a broadcast studio for WRPI, the campus radio broadcasting club.
+It is also host to a small café, and a variety of other classrooms and offices in the basement, and is directly connected to the Low Center for Industrial Innovation.

 History

-Originally planned to be built southwest of the Science Center, in the location of the Cogswell Laboratory, the location was moved in March 1966 to be on the east end of '86 field and postponed in 1968 due to a lack of federal funding for the building.
-But after being able to secure the funding, the project was resumed in 1970 with construction of the DCC expecting to conclude in fall 1972, but was delayed to fall 1973 due to a combination field conditions and design issues.
+Originally planned to be built southwest of the Science Center, at the location of the Cogswell Laboratory, the location was moved in March 1966 to be on the east end of '86 field and postponed in 1968 due to a lack of federal funding for the building.
+After securing funding, the project was resumed in 1970 with construction of the DCC expecting to conclude in fall 1972, but was delayed to fall 1973 due to a combination field conditions and design issues.
 The Darrin Communication Centered was officially named that in 1987 "in recognition of a lifetime of dedication, loyalty and support to Rensselaer" by trustee David M. Darrin.